 When a lease is up for renewal, it can be a vulnerable time for a tenant.
 Landlords who want to oust tenants from rent-regulated apartments sometimes try to turn the renewal into a dispute about a broken lease, with the tenant at fault.
 If you’re not careful about the way you handle renewing your lease, it’s possible to end up in court with your tenancy at risk.

 These legal problems can arise at lease renewal time:

-These aren't the only difficulties.
-When your lease is up for renewal, if you don't act promptly in completing the appropriate documents, or have proof you sent them to the landlord in a timely manner, you could end up with a legal problem.
+These aren’t the only difficulties.
+If you don’t act promptly in completing the appropriate documents, or have proof you sent them to the landlord in a timely manner when your lease is up for renewal, you could end up with a legal problem.
 Some landlords will take advantage of any opportunity to evict a regulated tenant.
-Or you may inadvertently give the landlord the option of either considering the lease renewed, and be on the hook for the rent when you'd planned to leave.
+Or you may inadvertently give the landlord the option of either considering the lease renewed, and be on the hook for the rent when you’d planned to leave.